 A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
 It is often done immediately after the tooth is removed to avoid the need for a second procedure later.
 Next, the gum tissue is placed over the socket and secured with sutures.
-Dr. Portnof may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
+Dr. Portnof, Dr. Gebrael or Dr. Gianatasio may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.

-A ridge augmentation procedure is typically performed in Dr. Portnof’s office under local anesthesia.
+A ridge augmentation procedure is typically performed in Drs.
+Portnof, Gebrael and Gianatasio’s office under local anesthesia.
 Some patients may also request sedative medication.

 Drs.
 Portnof, Gebrael or Gianatasio will provide you with exceptional oral surgery and periodontal services!561-717-3660 In-Office Appointment